cferdinandi/catch-em-all/docs/decisions.md

 Keeping shared styles as global, external files means every CSS module automatically has access to all CSS variables, and makes creating and maintaining a cohesive design system a lot easier.

+## No `default` exports

+This project includes zero `default` exports, including files that have only one `export` in them.

+I find that as projects grow, it becomes harder to know when a variable, function, or component is imported with or without object destructuring.
+Avoiding `default` exports removes that mental overhead.

+Everything is imported as an object property, and you never have to think about which approach to use.

+## One component per file

+For this project, child components are located in separate, imported files.

+Keeping them in the same file is also a valid approach, but I find that it can sometimes result in very large files that require a lot of scrolling.
+This is absolutely an opinionated position, but I prefer having separate, smaller files for code maintenance purposes.

 ## Testing Tools

 This project uses [Playwright](https://playwright.dev) for both end-to-end _and_ unit tests.